"No return to privatisations" - France's Moscovici

 "It could be a reduction in the level of stakeholdings, it could be selling a certain part ... but above all it is keeping a strategic state, a state that invests without making public finances worse," he said, adding that any funds raised would be reinvested in new growth sectors.

-Most recently in March, France sold a 3.12 percent stake in aerospace group Safran (SAF.PA) to institutional investors, reaping nearly half a billion euros from the sale. <ID:NL5N0CJ1PP>
+Most recently in March, France sold a 3.12 percent stake in aerospace group Safran to institutional investors, reaping nearly half a billion euros from the sale.